yoghurtina/mlops/README.md

    - Training and validation data loaders handle tokenization, padding, and truncation to create high-quality inputs for the model.

 2. **Evaluation**:
-   - Evaluate the model's performance on the validation dataset using established metrics.
+   - Evaluation of the model's performance on the validation dataset using established metrics.

 3. **Reproducibility**:
    - Dockerized workflows ensure consistent environments for training and testing.